purpleidea/mgmt/docs/quick-start-guide.md

 * Run `make build` to get a freshly built `mgmt` binary.

 ### Running mgmt
-* Run `time ./mgmt run --yaml examples/graph0.yaml --converged-timeout=5 --tmp-prefix` to try out a very simple example!
+* Run `time ./mgmt run --lang examples/lang/hello0.mcl --tmp-prefix` to try out a very simple example!
-* To run continuously in the default mode of operation, omit the `--converged-timeout` option.
 * Look in that example file that you ran to see if you can figure out what it did!
-* The yaml frontend is provided as a developer tool to test the engine until the language is ready.
 * Have fun hacking on our future technology and get involved to shape the project!

 ## Examples
-Please look in the [examples/](../examples/) folder for some more examples!
+Please look in the [examples/lang/](../examples/lang/) folder for some more examples!

 ## Vagrant
 If you would like to avoid doing the above steps manually, we have prepared a